symfony/symfony-docs/bundles/best_practices.rst

 ------------

 Bundles should set ``"type": "symfony-bundle"`` in their ``composer.json`` file.
-With this, :doc:`Symfony Flex </setup/flex>` will be able to automatically enable your bundle when it's installed.
+With this, :ref:`Symfony Flex <symfony-flex>` will be able to automatically enable your bundle when it's installed.

 If your bundle requires any setup (e.g. configuration, new files, changes to